telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

     >important If the JpegImageConverter property is not set, an exception is thrown.

     The **Telerik.Documents.ImageUtils** assembly provides a default implementation of the JpegImageConverter class that could be used when exporting the document.
+This assembly is **not available for Xamarin**.

     #### **[C#] Example 3: Set the default implementation of the JpegImageConverter class**
         {{region cs-radpdfprocessing-cross-platform_3}}